Pix4D/terravalet/README.md

 - [Move resources](#-move-resources-from-one-state-to-another) from one Terraform state to another.
 - [Import existing resources](#-import-existing-resources) into Terraform state.

-they will be explained in the following sections.
+They will be explained in the following sections.

 You can also look at the tests and in particular at the files below [testdata/](testdata) for a rough idea.